Overcoming high interest rates: Getting your homeownership goals back on track

 Before you dive in, keep two things in mind:

-• Make your mortgage loan officer your ally: Don’t think you have to figure this all out on your own.
+• Make your mortgage loan officer your ally: Don’t think you have to figure this out on your own.
 Your mortgage loan officer can be your guide in determining if any of these options are a good fit for you, and help you determine your timeline to achieving your goal.

-1. Adjustable-rate mortgage (ARM) loan
+Adjustable-rate mortgage (ARM) loan

 ARM loans typically feature lower rates and monthly payments than comparable fixed-rate loans during the initial rate period, but rates could increase or decrease once the initial rate expires.
 While many homebuyers prefer the security of a fixed-rate mortgage, an ARM can be a good choice, too.
-With longer initial fixed terms (5, 7, 10 years) on a 30-year loan, U.S. Bank has modernized this option to help fit more buyers’ needs.

-2. Federal Housing Administration (FHA) loan
+Federal Housing Administration (FHA) loan

 Commonly known as a great option for first-time buyers, an FHA loan could also be right for repeat buyers, too.
 This option is government-backed and offers more flexible lending requirements than conventional loans.
 That paves a pathway to success for buyers with a credit score below conventional loan requirements or who have limited cash for a down payment.
 While the interest rate may be somewhat higher than that of a conventional mortgage and mortgage insurance is required, the affordable down payment as low as 3.5 percent can be a worthwhile trade-off.

-3. VA home loan
+VA home loan

 A VA loan can help active service members, veterans, and eligible surviving spouses reach their homeownership goals.
 This option is backed by the Department of Veterans Affairs (VA) and requires little or no down payment.
 Even with no down payment, VA loans do not require mortgage insurance which results in an overall lower monthly payment.